512GW Townhouse: Climate Skin for an urban residence in Soho

 - #Architecture>

-The Climate Skin doesn't stop at the façade but also wraps around the roof, creating a private outdoor room with a green roof and bringing an outdoor dining area to life.
+The Climate Skin doesn't stop at the facade but also wraps around the roof, creating an outdoor private room with a green roof and giving life to an outdoor dining area.
+The Climate Skin allows for regulating ventilation, light, shade, and temperature so that the building naturally adapts to the environmental conditions of its location.

-Inside, the design respects the building's history by restoring existing brick and up-cycling materials.
-The black steel in the original building is reused throughout the house, for example in the staircase that traverses the building's eight floors lit from above by a glass roof.
-At the top a perfect meditation corner where the Climate Skin is interrupted projecting the view of the Soho district.
+Inside, the project respects the history of the building by restoring the existing bricks and materials for up-cycling.
+The black steel in the original building is reused throughout the house, for example in the staircase that spans the eight floors of the building, illuminated from above by a glass covering.
+At the top, a perfect corner for meditation where the Climate Skin is interrupted projecting the view over the Soho neighborhood.
+On each floor, the project by Archi-Tectonics introduces double-height volumes that allow for interconnected space and let the gaze and light roam in a sensation of extreme verticality and a dynamic spatial daily experience.

-This urban residence represents an innovative approach to the density of a city challenged by housing shortages and a skyrocketing real estate market: not only does it offer residents a variety of elegant living spaces, workspaces and generous outdoor spaces, but it also respects the city's existing landmarks and represents a potential future for urban living.
-The adaptability of the climate skin to environmental conditions represents a rethinking of the environmental footprint of living and reduces the energy costs.
-It also anticipates future, more sustainable design approaches to urban living
+This urban residence represents an innovative approach to densifying a city challenged by housing shortages and skyrocketing real estate prices: not only does it offer residents a variety of elegant living spaces, workspaces, and generous outdoor areas, but it also respects the existing characteristics of the city and represents a potential future for urban life.
+The adaptability of the climate skin to environmental conditions represents a rethinking of the environmental footprint of living and reduces energy costs.
+It anticipates future, more sustainable design approaches for urban living.

 Gallery